Current Lab Members

 Amanda is an undergraduate zoology major expected to graduate in 2020.
 Amanda starting working in the RESIST Lab during her freshmen year and examined how biology majors evaluate the ubiquitous graphic depicting a chimpanzee transforming into a modern human, using their evolutionary understanding.
 Amanda presented this work at the 2017 University Research Symposium

-John is anthropology major due to graduate in 2019.
-John is assisting Kara Baldwin in conducting ethnographies of research lab spaces to better understand how undergraduate research experiences contribute to pre-service STEM teachers' understanding of their disciplines' practices.
+John was anthropology who graduated in 2019.
+John assisted Kara Baldwin in conducting ethnographies of research lab spaces to better understand how undergraduate research experiences contribute to pre-service STEM teachers' understanding of their disciplines' practices.

-Britt is an elementary education major expected to graduate in 2021.
-She is being mentored by doctoral student, Rachel Sparks, to investigate how students select and evaluate scientific information regarding socioscientific issues.
+Britt began participation in our lab as an elementary education major but switched to biology and is expected to graduate in 2021.
+She was mentored by doctoral student, Rachel Sparks, and investigated how students select and evaluate scientific information regarding socioscientific issues.

 Ranija is a biology teacher education major who will be graduating in 2019.
 She is excited to begin teaching in the Peoria Public School District.
 Ranija began working in the RESIST lab in 2017 as a research assistant on the ADESSA project.
 She developed her own study that investigated scientific literacy among lower-level students who were non-science majors.
 Ranija presented her researach at the 2018 University Research Symposium.

 Sydney is a psychology major expected to graduate in 2021.
-She is being mentored by doctoral student, Rachel Sparks, to investigate pre-service teachers' awareness of and attitudes toward cultural diversity in their future classrooms.
+She was mentored by doctoral student, Rachel Sparks, to investigate pre-service teachers' awareness of and attitudes toward cultural diversity in their future classrooms.

 Dyani investigated how preservice elementary teachers develop understanding of the implicit nature of unconscious bias and how such bias emerges in the STEM classroom in the form of diminished teacher expecations for girls and students of color.
 Dyani is now attending Roosevelt University's Clinical Psychology master's program.